cbillowes/liquid-red-poetry/README.md

 # Liquid Red

-Poetry - A place for the beautifully written
+**Poetry** - A place for beautifully written text doubling as a deep-dive tutorial to creating a React web application integrated with Firebase leveraging Git and Node.js within the stack.

 ## Stack